dukcho86/dukcho86/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning Microsoft Azure
+- 🌱 I’m currently learning AWS